 The individual certificates require one year to complete.
 The associate’s degree can be completed in two years, if you are a full-time student.
 Most of the coursework is delivered in the classroom or is web enhanced.
-For the Generalist certificate and the associate’s degree, there is an unpaid externship experience in local physicians’ offices.
-It is strongly recommended that full-time student not work more than 10-15 hours per week while school is in session.
+For the associate’s degree and Phlebotomy certificate, there is an unpaid externship experience in local physicians’ offices or medical facility.
+It is strongly recommended that full-time students not work more than 10-15 hours per week while school is in session.
 Academic demands such as class and lab time, homework, study time and clinical assignments require about 30-40 hours per week.

 Medical Assisting classes are offered every semester including summers.
 Classes are available during day and evening hours, limited weekends and online through MCC's distance education program.
 Some programs may have specific fall semester start dates.

 Yes, MCC has financial aid available.
 Please visit our Financial Aid page for information on applying for financial aid, and available scholarships.
 Students who are interested should apply for aid using the Free Application for Federal Student Aid (FAFSA) to see if they qualify.
 Go to www.fafsa.ed.gov for an online application.